 Benefiting local communities

 Mynydd Gorddu Wind Farm’s community benefit fund has helped a wide variety of local groups and organisations.
-Recent projects have included the provision of an equipment store for Tal-y-bont District Youth Football Club, replacing windows at Rhydepennau School to save on heating costs and redecorating the village hall at Penryn-coch.
+Recent projects have included the provision of an equipment store for Tal-y-bont District Youth Football Club, replacing windows at Rhydypennau School to save on heating costs and redecorating the village hall at Penrhyn-coch.